livereload/LiveReload/README.md

 * no fee is charged for distibution of the software;

-* the best effort is made to explain the purchasing policy to all users of the software.
+* when distributing the software, the best effort is made to explain the purchasing policy to all users of the software who don't already have a license.

 In the event that no new official binary releases of the software are published for two consecutive years, the above conditions are permanently waived, and the software is additionally made available under the terms of the MIT license.